ansible/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Internal navigation
 -------------------

-Anchors and links work together to help users find related content.
+`Anchors (also called labels) and links <http://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#ref-role>`_ work together to help users find related content.
 Local tables of contents also help users navigate quickly to the information they need.
 All internal links should use the ``:ref:`` syntax.
 Every page should have at least one anchor to support internal ``:ref:`` links.
 Long pages, or pages with multiple levels of headers, can also include a local TOC.

 Adding anchors